MAIF/otoroshi/manual/src/main/paradox/deploy/kubernetes.md

 Starting from version 17.13.0, Otoroshi supports the [Kubernetes Gateway API](https://gateway-api.sigs.k8s.io/) specification (v1.4).
 This is the standard Kubernetes API for managing ingress traffic, designed as the successor to the Ingress resource.

-With Gateway API support enabled, you can define `GatewayClass`, `Gateway`, and `HTTPRoute` resources in your cluster and Otoroshi will automatically convert them into native `NgRoute` entities.
+With Gateway API support enabled, you can define `GatewayClass`, `Gateway`, `HTTPRoute`, and `GRPCRoute` resources in your cluster and Otoroshi will automatically convert them into native `NgRoute` entities.
 This allows you to use standard, portable Kubernetes manifests while benefiting from Otoroshi's full feature set.
+GRPCRoute backends are automatically called using HTTP/2.

 ### Quick setup